The Art of Interviewing

 Those are certainly signals one can get in an interview, but are they relevant to her success in the role?
 Does her answering all of Larry’s questions correctly mean there’s a good chance she’ll get a high performance rating next year?
 It depends on the questions, right?
 Well then, what about the inverse: does getting answers wrong correlate with bad performance reviews?
 Or does it correlate with nervousness?
 Or miscommunication?
 Or ignorance of a concept that Jane could learn in the first week on the job?

 The hard truth is that while most interviews test something, that something is more likely to be “ability to pass our interview” than “ability to do the job well”.
-Which — if the abstract interview is indeed a conscious choice, which more often it is not — then the argument for it goes like this:
+Which — if the abstract interview is indeed a conscious choice, and more often it is not — then the argument for it goes like this:

 We want people that will do what they need to in order to succeed; if they study hard for our arbitrary and irrelevant interview process and pass it, it means they (a) really want to work here, and (b) can do the same for a real-world project